 Djonya Kélé Ja Toulon

-The young people from Kayes and Macina are trained by and work for the Voice4Thought Academy in the regions Segou and Macina, or are trained by V4TAcademy experts in qualitative research methods, archiving and the V4TA expert in artistic expressions.
+The young people from Kayes and Macina are trained by and work for the Voice4Thought Academy in the regions Ségou and Macina, or are trained by V4T Academy experts in qualitative research methods, archiving and the V4TA expert in artistic expressions.
 The first workshop was held in February 2021 in Bamako.
-The mobile game will be launched in autumn 2023.
+The mobile game ‘Usawa’ was presented in September 2023 and will be available for download from the Play Store in Bambara, French, Swahili and English, after its launch at SOAS.